jbdeboer/dart2jsaas/README.md

 How It Works
 ------------

-When dart2jsaas is given the location of a Dart file with a main() function, it will use the server to crawl all of the application's dependencies.
-It then feeds the entire set of Dart files to dart2js and returns the generated Javascript.
+When dart2jsaas is given the URL of a Dart application, it will crawl all of the application's dependencies.
+The service then feeds the entire set of Dart files to dart2js and returns the generated Javascript.

-It does not depend on the the filesystem, pub or pubspec.lock.
+Since it fetches data directly from the server, it does not depend on the the filesystem, pub or pubspec.lock.
 As long as the app loads correctly in Dartium, dart2jsaas will be able to compile the app into Javascript.

+Don't Repeat Yourself.
 One Configuration
 -----------------

 dart2jsaas allow you to use the same deployment configuration for both Dartium and dart2js.
 Since dart2jsaas does